freenas/freenas-docs/userguide/intro.rst

   (SEDs).

-The following software has been added or updated:
+This software has been added or updated:

 * The base operating system has been updated to FreeBSD 11.2.